wetransform/hc-documentation/docs/tutorials/2018-04-29-transformation-tutorial.md

 **Step 1: Create a transformation project**

-The easiest way to create a transformation project on hale»connect is to export it directly from hale»studio.
-Hale»studio offers users the option to export a transformation as a hale»connect project using an export wizard.
+The easiest way to create a transformation project on hale»connect is to export it directly from hale»studio. hale»studio offers users the option to export a transformation as a hale»connect project using an export wizard.
 The wizard requires users to provide hale»connect log-in information, which it uses to upload the transformation project to the logged in user's online account.
 <a className="image-news text-center col-xs-12 mt mb"><img src={require("/images/help/en/Tutorial_Export_wizard.png").default} alt="" title="Exporting a transformation project to hale»connect" className="img-responsive center-block"/>
 </a>